OlafVal/CO2Budget.js/README.md

 <br>

 ### *Check out*
-*what others have already developed for different designs for the CO2 countdown!
+*the multifaceted designs others have already developed for the CO2 countdown!
 I am also happy to publish your contribution on the [Co2Budget.js project page](http://projects.olafval.de/p5-co2budget-js/).*